Lythom/capsule/README.md

 * Fix a bug where the content of the capsule would not be saved if modified in another dimension
 * Fix logic to load content from older version of structure blocks

+**1.12.2-3.1.66 : template naming on linux servers**

+It is required that template names are lowercase to work in a linux environment, this applies to all version of capsule.

+* Change default templates names to be lowercased.
+* Change Reward capsule to use capitalized file name as label.
+Ex: "small villager house.nbt" will give a "Small Villager House" capsule.

 **1.12.2-3.1.48 : sound and Bug fixes**

 Upgrading: